Bell Tower Hotel

-Bell Tower Hotel is a 4-star hotel in Xian, China.
+Bell Tower Hotel is a 4-star hotel in Xi'an, China.
 It located right in the heart of the city, opposite the well known Bell Tower and the newly built Bell & Drum Tower Square.
 One can find many historical sites within walking distance from the hotel.

 History

 Bell Tower, originally built in the 17th year of Hongwu reign in the Ming dynasty with more than 600 years’ history, stands in the center of Ancient Xi’an City.
 Jingyun Bell was originally cast in the 2nd year of Jingyun reign of Emperor Taizong in Tang dynasty; it is 2 m high with a diameter of 1.5 m and weighs about 5000 kg.
 The flying crane and twisting dragon are engraved on the surface of the bell and the bell's sound can reach more than 10 miles, which not only reflects hundreds of years' history but also deserves to be the symbol of Xi'an.
 According to the old legend, the hotel named Bell Tower Hotel.